-- Power may be restored at any time. - Please ensure all appliances are turned off during power cuts, particularly ovens and cook tops. - To prevent damage to computers and other electrical equipment please ensure that you turn the switch off at the wall prior to outages.
+- Power may be restored at any time. - Please ensure all appliances are turned off during power cuts, particularly ovens, cook tops and heaters. - To prevent damage to computers and other electrical equipment please ensure that you turn the switch off at the wall prior to outages.